bOti234/roguelike-game-with-pygame-library/README.md

 -Fixing balance of rifle and orb.

--Fixing the hitbox of orb.
+-Fixing the hitbox of orb and cluster bombs.

 -Fixing the balance with crowd control.

 -Fixing descriptions of passives and weapons.

 -Implementing all passives.

+-Reducing lag when a large amount of sprite is on the screen. (e.g., experience disappeears after awhile / multiple ones for one big orb, reduce bullet counts (especially with culster bombs), reduce enemy count)

 -Creating all talent images.
 Implementing all talents.